-Treats a type of cancer called cutaneous T-cell lymphoma (CTCL).
+Treats certain types of cancer called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).

 There may be other brand names for this medicine.